Lena-Kalmikov/Message-Queue/readme.md

 ## Messaging app

-The goal of the project was to practice, implement, and use different data structures, such as linked list, double linked list, queue, and hash table.
+The goal of this project was to practice, implement, and use different data structures, such as linked list, double linked list, queue and hash table.

-Application: a messaging app with which one can:
+This was done by creating a messaging app.

+Application:
 1. Send a message to a contact.
 2. See all existing contacts.
 3. Read and delete oldest message from a specific contact.